iamVP7/mozwebext_book/manuscript/WebExtension_search.md

 You may also have to do some little parsing.

-Optional: It will be great if you can share your code or blog about this learning on twitter.
-Our Mozilla Web extension twitter handle is (@MozWebExt) and make sure you use hashtag #WebExtLearn when you are tweeting about this learning.
+Optional: It will be great if you can share your code or blog about this learning on Twitter.
+Make sure you use hashtag #WebExtLearn when you are tweeting about this activity.

 ## References